-When it is not reasonably possible to maintain a normal lawyer-client relationship generally or with regard to a particular issue, the child’s lawyer should conduct a thorough investigation and then determine what course of action is most consistent with protecting the child in the particular situation and represent the child in accordance with that determination.
-This determination should be based on objective facts and information and not the lawyer’s personal philosophy or opinion.
+When it is not reasonably possible to maintain a normal lawyer-client relationship generally or with regard to a particular issue, the child’s lawyer should conduct a thorough investigation and then determine what course of action is most consistent with protecting the child client in the particular situation and represent the child client in accordance with that determination.
+This determination should be based on objective facts and information and not the personal philosophy or opinion of the child’s lawyer.

 Action:

-Where the child client is incapable of directing the lawyer, the lawyer must thoroughly investigate the child’s circumstances, including important family relationships, the child’s strengths and needs, and other relevant information and then determine what actions will protect the child’s interests in safety and permanency.
+Where the child client is incapable of directing his or her lawyer, the child’s lawyer must thoroughly investigate the child client’s circumstances, including important family relationships, the child client’s strengths and needs, and other relevant information and then determine what actions will protect the child client’s interests in safety and permanency.

 Action:

-In determining what course of action to take when the child cannot provide direction, the lawyer must take into consideration the child‘s legal interests based on objective criteria as set forth in the laws applicable to the proceeding, the goal of expeditious resolution of the case and the use of the least restrictive or detrimental alternatives available.
+In determining what course of action to take when the child client cannot provide direction, the child’s lawyer must take into consideration the child client‘s legal interests based on objective criteria as set forth in the laws applicable to the proceeding, the goal of expeditious resolution of the case and the use of the least restrictive or detrimental alternatives available.

 Commentary:

-If the child is able to verbalize a preference but is not capable of making an adequately considered decision, the child’s verbal expressions are an important factor to consider in determining what course of action to take.
-The child‘s needs and interests, not the adults‘ or professionals‘ interests, must be the center of all advocacy.
+If a child is able to verbalize a preference but is not capable of making an adequately considered decision, the child’s verbal expressions are an important factor to consider in determining what course of action to take.
+The child client‘s needs and interests, not the adults or professionals interests, must be the center of all advocacy.
 The child‘s lawyer should seek out opportunities to observe and interact with the very young child client.
 It is also essential that lawyers for very young children have a firm working knowledge of child development and special entitlements for children under age five.

 The child‘s lawyer may wish to seek guidance from appropriate professionals and others with knowledge of the child, including the advice of an expert.

-When the lawyer reasonably believes the child has diminished capacity, is at risk of substantial physical, sexual, psychological or financial harm, and cannot adequately act in his or her own interest, the lawyer may take reasonably necessary protective action, including consulting with individuals or entities that have the ability to take action to protect the client.
+When the child’s lawyer reasonably believes the child client has diminished capacity, is at risk of substantial physical, sexual, psychological or financial harm, and cannot adequately act in his or her own interest, the child’s lawyer may take reasonably necessary protective action, including consulting with individuals or entities that have the ability to take action to protect the child client.

 Action:

-When a child with diminished capacity is unable to protect him or herself from substantial harm, allows the lawyer to take action to protect the client.
-Oregon RPC implicitly authorizes a lawyer to reveal information about the child, but only to the extent reasonably necessary to protect the child’s interests.
-Information relating to the representation of a child with diminished capacity is protected by Rule 1.6 and Rule 1.14 of the Oregon Rules of Professional Conduct.
+Information relating to the representation of a child with diminished capacity is protected by Oregon RPC 1.6 and Oregon RPC 1.14.
+When a child with diminished capacity is unable to protect him or herself from substantial harm, Oregon RPC 1.14 allows the child’s lawyer to take action to protect the child client.
+Oregon RPC 1.6 and 1.14(c) implicitly authorizes the child’s lawyer to reveal information about the child client, but only to the extent reasonably necessary to protect the child’s interests.

 Action:

-The lawyer should choose the protective action that intrudes the least on the lawyer-client relationship and is as consistent as possible with the wishes and values of the child.
+The child’s lawyer should choose the protective action that intrudes the least on the lawyer-client relationship and is as consistent as possible with the wishes and values of the child client.

 Action:

-In extreme cases, i.e., where the child is at risk of substantial physical harm and cannot act in his or her own interest and where the child’s lawyer has exhausted all other protective action remedies, the child’s lawyer may request the court to appoint a best-interest advocate such as a CASA to make an independent recommendation to the court with respect to the best interests of the child.
+In extreme cases, i.e., where the child client is at risk of substantial physical harm and cannot act in his or her own interest and where the child’s lawyer has exhausted all other protective action remedies, the child’s lawyer may request the court to appoint a best-interest advocate such as a court-appointed special advocate (CASA) to make an independent recommendation to the court with respect to the best interests of the child client.

 Action: